 What do I like doing with my Kids?

 Quite a lot actually.
 I love talking to them, ideally one to one.
 I’ve found we have our best chats when we’re out doing errands so will often drag one of them along with me while the other stays at home with Chris.
 In fact, I like going out with them in general.
 I’ve always enjoyed taking them to new places and now they’re older and starting to enjoy things I get something out of, like museums and zoos, it’s even better.

-I live reading with them.
+I love reading with them.
 I don’t mind if they read to me or I read to them, I just like sharing stories.
+I don’t even mind reading the same book 672 times.
 As long as I can do it one to one, I like it when we bake together.
 I’ve also discovered they are now old enough to enjoy board games and card games.
 I find this type of play much less boring.

 Am I a Bad Mum?

 I don’t think so.
 I used to have a lot of guilt about not playing with them as much as I should but I still couldn’t bring myself to do.
 These days I’m feeling more ok with it.
 I have one day a week after school where I am one to one with each child.
 If they really want me to play in those times, I do it.
 I spend plenty of quality time with them doing other things.
 They also have other members of the family, that they see regularly, who are happy to play with them.
+Being bored and finding your own entertainment is a life skill in my opinion.
 Plenty of child development experts have highlighted the importance of independent play without adult interference so in some ways I’ve probably done them a favour.

 Do you enjoy playing with your children?
 If not, do you feel guilty about it?
 I’d love to hear your thoughts.